Romani culture: Romani Code

 Romani Code, or Romano Zakono, is the most important part of Romanipen.
 It is a set of rules for Romani life, different than Romani religions.

 Though Romani ethnic groups have different sets of rules, Oral Romani cultures are most likely to adhere to the Romani code, although these communities are geographically spread.

 The Romani Code is not written; Romani people keep it alive in oral tradition.

 The kris is a traditional institution for upholding and enforcing the Romani Code.

 The code can be summarised in pillars; the main pillar representing the polar ideas of baxt (/rom/, bah-kht) meaning 'honour' and ladž (or laʒ, /rom/, lah-j) meaning 'shame'.

 It is honourable, in some Romani cultures, to celebrate baxt by being generous and displaying your success to the public.
 The focus on generosity means sharing food is of great importance to some groups of Roma.
 Making lavish meals to share with other Romani visitors is commonplace and in some cases not having food to share is considered shameful.

 Faith and religion

 The majority of Romani people are Christian or Muslim.
-Orthodox Christian Romani people are commonly known as Dasikane; the meaning is sometimes given as a slave or servant.
-Muslim Romani people are commonly known as Xoroxane, a term of Turkish origin meaning ‘those of the Ku’ran’.
+During Ottoman times, Orthodox Christian Romani in the Balkans were known as Dasikane; the meaning is sometimes given as a slave or servant.
+Muslim or Turkified Romani people were known as Xoraxane.
 There are differences between the culture and traditions of Dasikane and Xoroxane.
 There are also differences in traditions amongst the Dasikane and the Xoroxane themselves, depending on factors such as the country in which they live, a subgroup to which they belong, or their family tradition.